EmberHeavyIndustries/HID2AMI/README.md

 - Software only
   - You build the board yourself, by mean of the public gerbers or by a compatible custom layout you derive from schematics
   - You get the APP from me by sending me a request together with your personal 4-digits code (see instructiuons above how to get it)
-  - Availability to serve request and cost of the app shall be exposed here or on the Amiga Forums I (Sampedenawa) am frequenting
+  - Availability to serve request and cost of the app shall be exposed here or on the Amiga Forums I (Sampedenawa) am frequenting.
+Find HID2AMI on [Amigapage](http://www.amigapage.it), [EAB](https://eab.abime.net), [A1K](https://www.a1k.org)

 - DYI KIT
   - You build the board yourself by getting from me the pcb and all needed components